 School of Philosophical, Historical & International Studies

-Dr Paul Biegler is an Adjunct Research Fellow at the Centre for Human Bioethics.
+Dr Paul Biegler is an Adjunct Research Fellow at the Monash Bioethics Centre.
 Most recently, he was Postdoctoral Fellow and Lead Investigator on the Australian Research Council Discovery Project ‘Implicit persuasion in pharmaceutical marketing: ethical implications for regulators and consumers’.
 Paul’s earlier research focused on end-of-life decision-making in healthcare, in particular, the ethics of advance directives, competence assessment and Do-Not-Resuscitate orders.

 His doctorate examined the moral distinctions between pharmacotherapy and psychotherapy in the treatment of depression.
 It formed the basis for his book, The ethical treatment of depression: autonomy through psychotherapy (MIT Press 2011) which won the Australian Museum Eureka Prize for Research in Ethics.
 Paul was also the recipient of the 2012 Australasian Association of Philosophy Media Prize.